MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 The endorsements page helps you monitor endorsed items (promoted, certified, and master data) and see where items with the most access might need your attention.
 The page helps you:

-* Promote items with high visibility: You can find candidates for promotion base on view access.
+* Promote items with high visibility: You can find candidates for promotion based on view access.
 For example, you can set a view-access threshold to flag items with that have high visibility but no endorsement.

 * Monitor your endorsed items: You can filter items by their endorsement status: promoted, certified, and master data.